 However, out of this number, nearly half of all fatalities in car accidents in Hawai’i were due to alcohol-involved crashes.
 The state of Hawai’i has carefully examined the crash statistics in the state over the last several years and has implemented many local policies and laws to help curb the incidence of car accidents.
 However, despite the increased efforts of law enforcement officers, car accidents cannot be completely prevented, and therefore victims of severe car accidents are still entitled to bring a claim for damages in certain situations.

-After numerous studies were completed, Hawai’i determined that the leading causes of car accidents throughout the state include:
+Through numerous studies that were completed, Hawai’i determined that the leading causes of car accidents throughout the state include:

 As a result of these studies, Hawai’i took immediate actions to combat the number of accidents occurring on the roadways by implementing laws and policies which would cause drivers to receive increased traffic citations or criminal charges after such negligent behavior.